drapadubok/chap/README.md

 However, Elixir is challenging for me, due to the syntax and some of the idioms that I struggle with, so even though this specific example doesn't take advantage of any of the Elixir strengths, I used it to get a bit more familiar with the language.

 ## The setup
-Here we have four components that we need to take care of.
+Here I have four components that need to be taken care of.
 * Kubernetes - this is where this solution will run.
-We'll be using minikube here.
+I'll be using minikube here.
 * Zookeeper installation - this is required for replication, and at some point I wanted to simulate a real-time solution by having a Kafka stream feeding the database.
 I didn't have time for that, so here ZK is only for replication.
-* Clickhouse installation - we'll be using Clickhouse Operator, developed and maintained by Altinity, a company that offers managed Clickhouse solutions.
+* Clickhouse installation - I'll be using Clickhouse Operator, developed and maintained by Altinity, a company that offers managed Clickhouse solutions.
-* Phoenix JSON API - this is how we will be interacting with our Clickhouse installation.
+* Phoenix JSON API - this is how I will be interacting with the Clickhouse installation.
 * (TODO) Web UI - an interface to allow easier visualization of the results.
 * (TODO) Prometheus monitoring - didn't have time to set this up, however should be fairly easy, a lot of documentation available.

 ### Kubernetes
-We will need to have a functional minikube installation, see [Minikube docs](https://minikube.sigs.k8s.io/docs/start/) to get started.
+I will need to have a functional minikube installation, see [Minikube docs](https://minikube.sigs.k8s.io/docs/start/) to get started.
 This setup essentially required two commands:
 1) `minikube start` - to actually create and start the cluster.
-2) `minikube tunnel` - to allow us to talk with the load balancer service deployed to the cluster (we are running locally here, so this is needed to be able to reach it).
+2) `minikube tunnel` - to allow us to talk with the load balancer service deployed to the cluster (I am running locally here, so this is needed to be able to reach it).
 You can just run this command in a terminal window, and it will automatically pick up if a load balancer service is created.

 ### Zookeeper
 I have relied on two documents for this setup:
 [k8s Zookeeper guide](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/) and [CH Zookeeper guide](https://github.com/Altinity/clickhouse-operator/blob/master/docs/zookeeper_setup.md).

 All the resources were deployed using a [manifest](infra/zookeeper/zookeeper.yaml).
 The meaning of each line is described in detail in the k8s ZK guide linked above.
-The only peculiarity here is a commented node affinity section - this forces the pods to be created on different nodes to ensure availability, and since we have only one node - we need to disable it, or the pods will stay forever in Pending state.
+The only peculiarity here is a commented node affinity section - this forces the pods to be created on different nodes to ensure availability, and since I have only one node - I need to disable it, or the pods will stay forever in Pending state.

 1) `kubectl apply -f zookeeper/zookeeper.yaml` to deploy.
 2) `kubectl get pods -n zk` to check that the pods are created.